 nvironmental monitoring and spill management is a priority at high risk sites where hazardous substances are stored.
 As part of an environmental risk management initiative, a local gas station was advised that they should install additional monitoring wells.
 Since the gas station did not have records of the exact perimeter of the underground fuel storage tanks, it was necessary to map them and other buried infrastructure so the wells could be safely installed.

-A Noggin 250 SmartCart was used to map the location of USTs at a gas station.
-It was necessary to cordon off the work area for safety reasons but access to the gas pumps had to be maintained.
+A Noggin 250 SmartCart was used to map the location of the USTs at the gas station.
+It was necessary to cordon off the work area for safety reasons but access to some of the gas pumps had to be maintained.
 To minimize disruption to the business, the area was broken into four grids and surveyed at separate times.
-The EKKO_Mapper software was used later, in post-processing, to stitch the grids into one large data set.
+The EKKO_Project software was used later, in post-processing, to merge the grids into a single large grid.

 Depth Slices: The position and length of the tanks are evident in the depth slice images.
 Data had to be collected around a pump island resulting in a blank area within the grid data.
+This obstacle was easily avoided with the flexible grid collection features of the Noggin 250 SmartCart.
 Product lines, leaving the island and going to another tank (not shown here), are also visible in the depth slices.

-3D: GPR grid data were exported from EKKO_Mapper in a 3D format and plotted with the Voxler 3D visualization software.
+3D: GPR grid data were exported from EKKO_ Project in a 3D format and plotted with the Voxler 3D visualization software.
 All the GPR data collected in the separate grids could be displayed in a single view, making interpretations easier.
-Users can rotate and cut into the data volume or make weaker GPR signals translucent or invisible to highlight signals from strong reflectors.
+Users can rotate and cut into the data volume or make weaker GPR signals translucent or invisible to highlight signals from strong GPR reflectors.

 - GPR was a practical solution when no other method could locate these USTs.

-- Integrated operation of EKKO_Mapper software and field data acquisition makes on-site mapping quick and easy.
+- Integrated operation of EKKO_Project software and field data acquisition makes on-site mapping quick and easy.